Tehnikus/Helium/README.md

 # Helium Store
 Helium store is a deep modification of Opencart 3 with multiple major changes It introduces comprehensive changes in frontend to have maximum performace, match all modern SEO requirements, support assistive technologies and screen readers, yet use minimum network payload.
+TLDR:
-No side JS libraries used to minimize code initialisation, everything is written in Vanilla JS.
+- No side JS libraries used to minimize code initialisation, everything is written in Vanilla JS (under 20kb)
+- No enormous CSS frameworks, all styles are handwritten (under 15kb)
+- Optimized SQL structure and queries
+- Caching of static data
+- Modern image formats - WEBP, SVG where needed
+- All SEO requirements fulfilled
+- Microdata markup in JSON-LD for Google rich snippets for all pages
+- FAST loading time, under 100 milliseconds for heaviest page
+- Comprehensive all-around support of assistive technologies for disabled users
+- SEO Filter with static pages meta-tags, texts, content and so on

 ## Search engine optimization
+SEO Depends on multiple factors, both internal and external.
+If you are going to take higher place, first thing you do - is to make your pages bulletproof optimized on server side.
+This includes various code optimizations like remove content clones, hide service data and links, comply SEO requirement related to tags, image formats, responsive design and so on.
+It can be quite challanging, if you want keep appearence and functional features.
 I have an experience of optimizing sites on competetive markets, had multiple succefull projects.
 So here are part of my server side optimizations, I keep in mind while developing Helium Store:
 ### Do not hide content
 If there is some content that is not displayed under any conditions, it is likely it will be reduced as ranking factor.
 So no content is hidden or any other way manipulated in Helium Store